-As China's most famous attraction, the Great Wall of China is an essential stop on all tours in China.
+As China's most famous attraction, the Great Wall of China is an essential stop on all China tours.
 Commonly considered a wonder of the world, the Great Wall boasts a history of over 2,000 years and stretches more than 3,000 miles across several provinces of northern China, making it one of the most impressive ancient structures on the planet.

 Beijing is usually considered the main gateway to the Great Wall, since there are several world-famous sections of the Wall in the suburbs of Beijing, including Badaling, Mutianyu, Jinshanling, Juyongguan, Gubeikou, and Jiankou.
 These sections were built during the Ming dynasty between the 14th and 17th centuries and have been well preserved.

 Of all the sections of the Great Wall near Beijing, Badaling is the most famous one.
 As a result, Badaling is the destination of choice for many large tour groups and is often very crowded.
 The nearby Juyongguan Great Wall features one of the three great mountain passes of the Great Wall but is almost as crowded as Badaling.

 Mutianyu Great Wall is just as close as Badaling and offers wonderful views of the Great Wall and the surrounding hills with far fewer tourists.
 This section of the Wall also features a thrilling toboggan run that you can ride from the top of the Wall down to the bottom of the hill.

 Due to their proximity, Badaling, Juyongguan, and Mutianyu are all doable as a half-day trip from downtown Beijing.
 We usually recommend Mutianyu over Badaling or Juyongguan, since the massive crowds at the latter two sections can ruin one's experience of this impressive structure.